anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Routing fully internal cables

 With routing tools, magnets, and gravity, running the cable housing and hydraulic hoses was easy.
 The result is very clean, but it comes with a real serviceability penalty.
 Because the lines run through the handlebar and stem, then through the headset and into the frame, even routine front-end work can turn into a full hose-and-housing reroute.
-Changing the spacer stack, replacing headset bearings, removing the fork, or swapping the bar or stem all become much bigger jobs.
+Changing the spacer stack, replacing headset bearings, removing the fork, or swapping the bar or stem all become much bigger jobs requiring full disassembly of the cockpit.

 ### Installing hydraulic brakes